fbngrm/zombie-driver/README.md

 ##### Shared libraries
 There are a few shared libraries at the project root which are used in all three services.
 I would tend to move each service to an own repo and copy over the library code along.
-Although, using go modules with visioning, providing the ability to update incrementally, makes it easier to handle shared libraries now.
+Although, using go modules with versioning, providing the ability to update incrementally, makes it easier to handle shared libraries now.

 ### Circuit-breaker
 The circuit-breaker should additionally be implemented as middleware for HTTP handlers.